Pebaz/tidbytes/README.md

 to new languages.

-Another feature that the natural API provides to the higher level API is the
+Another feature that the natural API provides to the higher level API is the data transformation functions for converting to and from bytes.
+These are called codecs as they either encode or decode types or memory.
+These codecs are used by the higher level API for all supported idiomatic types such as `bool` or `int`.

 ```python
 from tidbytes.natural import *